chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_netdev_interface_attributes.rst

    * - ``mtu``
      - The maximum transmission unit (MTU) for the interface.
    * - ``name``
-     - The name of the |junos| interface.
+     - The name of the interface.
    * - ``speed``
      - The speed for the interface.
 Possible values: ``auto``, ``100m``, ``1g``, ``10g``, ``40g``, ``56g``, or ``100g``.
 Default value: ``auto``.